Medium to Large Terrestrial Brown-spored Mushrooms

 The cells in the cap cuticle are roundish (called a

 cellular cap cuticle, unlike the more common filamentous cap cuticle).

 Spring and fall unless noted.

-A. praecox grp - mainly spring, cracking, veil, farinaceous and may be bitter.
+A. praecox - mainly spring, cracking, veil, farinaceous and may be bitter.
 Up to 10cm.
 Wood chips.
-Those found in forests may be a distinct species.

-A. columbiana n.p. - small LBM sized (<2.5cm), spring and fall, greenish brown cap, cracking, farinaceous, without a veil or ring.
+A. columbiana n.p. - similar, but greenish brown cap, somewhat cracking, without a veil and with stem rhizomorphs.

 There is a wonderful publication for Phaeocollybia, Phaeocollybia of Pacific Northwest North America by Lorelei L. Norvell and Ronald L. Exeter, available here.
 There is also an Italian book with 150 unusual European Inocybes with colour photographs of each one, Fungi Non Delineati - Inocybe alpine e subalpine by Ferrari.
 The already mentioned Fungi of Switzerland Volume 5 also has a particularly large collection of ~100 European Inocybes each with a colour photograph and drawings of microscopic features.